Darsh-A/Onlyfans18-/Chemistry/CHM101/Periodic Table.md

 	It can be conceptualized as giving rise to $BH,BH^{-}$ and $BH_{2}$ units which come together to form clusters.
 	Consider the structure of *closo-dodecarborante* $[B_{12}H_{12}]^{2-}$![[Pasted image 20230114145020.png]]
 	- First diborane is pyrolyzed to give arachno-decaborane$(B_{10}H_{14})$, in a process in which loss of $B-H$ and $B-H-B$ bonds is compensated by formation of cluster bonds in which multiple $B$ atoms share the bonding electrons.
-		Resulting arachno-decaborane has the icosahedrale(polyh) shape of dodecarborante
+		Resulting arachno-decaborane has the icosahedral(polyhedron having $20$ faces) shape of dodecarborante![[Pasted image 20230114163358.png]]

 ----